heilingbrunner/vscode-hp42s-free42/README.md

 Depending on the file type, snippets, syntax highlighting with the additional commands of free42 are supported or not.

-Useful for [FREE42](http://thomasokken.com/free42/) applications and  [SwissMicros-DM42](https://www.swissmicros.com/dm42.php) calculators.
+Useful for [Hewlett Packard HP-42S](https://en.wikipedia.org/wiki/HP-42S) calculators, [SwissMicros-DM42](https://www.swissmicros.com/dm42.php) calculators and [FREE42](http://thomasokken.com/free42/) applications.

 ## Features